 We may not be able to fit in a 30 or 60-minute bible study each day, but we can fill our heart and mind with His words even in a few minutes.
 We can find time to be with God if we ask Him to reorganize our day.
 We may have to eliminate some things off our to-do list.
 Here are 5 tips to help you overcome the struggle to read your Bible daily.

-Everyone’s home is structured differently, whether it’s living with relatives, spouse, children, or roommate.
-Discuss with them that you’d like a few minutes each day uninterrupted (unless its an emergency) and without distraction to read the Bible.
+Everyone’s home and family are structured differently.
+Discuss with them that you’d like a few minutes each day uninterrupted (unless it’s an emergency) and without distraction to read the Bible.
 It can be at any time of the day but don’t feel obligated to spend 60 minutes.
 Try to start with 10-15 minutes first, and ask God to help you make the most of the time.
-If you can increase the time, God will help you find a way later on.
+If you can increase the time, God will help you find a way later.

 Read Psalm 119:33-37 as your first Bible reading: